tnkfactory/ios-sdk-rwd2/iOS_Guide_en.md

 ### 3.1 QueryPublishState

-If you stop posting ads in [Post Information] on the Tnk site, the ads will not appear even if the user displays the ads list window.
+If you stop posting ads in [Publisher Information] on the Tnk site, the ads will not appear even if the user displays the ads list window.
-Therefore, it is recommended that the charging station button itself is not visible on the screen in case you stop posting ads in the future.
+Therefore, it is recommended that the offerwall button itself is not visible on the screen in case you stop posting ads in the future.
-To this end, it provides a method to inquire the status of the ads posting of the current publishing app.
+These methods provide a way to inquire the status of the ads posting of the current publishing app.

 - func **queryPublishState(completion:@escaping (Int)->Void)**
     - Parameters